 MultiSpec is an image processing tool to display and analyze geospatial images.
 The online version has all of the features in the Macintosh and Windows desktop versions.
 More information on MultiSpec can be found at the MultiSpec site.

 Note that you need to create an account (register) on mygeohub.
 You can set it up so that you stay logged in so that you do not have to log in each time.
-(Note that there may be a delay after registering before the account is approved.
+(Note that there will be a delay after registering before the account is approved.
 Send an email to firstname.lastname@example.org to check into getting the account approved.)

 The MultiSpec Reference contains the documentation for MultiSpec.
 Several tutorials (listed below) are also available.

 Tutorials on using the Processor->Display Image menu item are at:

 - Tutorial 2: Image enhancement features.